SaneBow/alsa-aec/README.md

 You can set these parameters in `/etc/asound.conf` or `~/.asoundrc`

 Another way to do it is to use device with parameters, e.g., `aec:pulse`, `aec_internal:\"\\\"capture_hw:2,48000\\\"\"`  (avoid this because of the ugly and error-prone escapes)

+## Troubleshoot

+* `arecord: xrun:1664: read/write error, state = RUNNING`
+  * Check your setting of `defaults.pcm.aec.capture_hw.rate`.
+It must be set to a sample rate natively supported by the capture device.
+* `aplay: xrun:1664: read/write error, state = PREPARED`
+  * Check your setting of `defaults.pcm.aec.playback_hw.rate`.
+It must be set to a sample rate natively supported by the playback device.
+* If you set `playback_pcm` or `capture_pcm` to other device and see xruns, you can try to wrap the device with a `rate` plugin and set `slave.rate` to a value supported by the device.

 ## Internal of the AEC Virtual Device